Vocabulary: Idioms & Fixed Expressions (B2) - Lesson 4: Fixed Expressions for Discourse Management

 Controlling the Flow of Conversation

 Great speakers don't just know words; they know how to manage a conversation.
-Discourse management1 is like being a traffic controller for your dialogue.
-It involves using fixed expressions for signposting2—giving signals to your listener about where the conversation is going next.
+Discourse management is like being a traffic controller for your dialogue.
+It involves using fixed expressions for signposting—giving signals to your listener about where the conversation is going next.
 Are you adding a point?
 Changing the subject?
 Disagreeing politely?
 Using these phrases will make your English sound much more natural, organized, and easy to follow.

 1. To Add Another Point